stward/reactjs-space/README.md

 If you haven't already, install `create-react-router` via npm.
 This tool will allow us to create a blank react app with all the basics.

 Next, create your app.
 To do this, from the command line run `create-react-app reactjs-space` in the directory of your choice. cd into `react-space`, run `npm start`, and the app is off and running.
+Or (and this is definitely the better option), just clone this repository from GitHub.

 The main module we're going to need is called `react-router`.
 React Router helps with simple browser history and navigation.
 If you've ever played with a basic react app, you may have noticed that regardless of where you are, pressing "back" in the browser will take you directly to the root page.
 React Router fixes that.